Detached Error Feedback for Distributed SGD with Random Sparsification: Experiments

+In this section, we conduct empirical experiments on benchmark deep learning tasks following settings in \cite{karimireddy2019error,zheng2019communication,xie2020cser} to validate the performance of the proposed detached error feedback (DEF) method.
+We compare the following methods with RBGS as the gradient compressor: (1) SGD, which is the upper bound without gradient compression, (2) EF \cite{karimireddy2019error,zheng2019communication}, (3) SAEF \cite{xu2021step}, (4) PSync \cite{xie2020cser}, and (5) the proposed DEF(-A), where $\lambda=0.3$ by default.
+We have also tested EF21 \cite{richtarik2021ef21,fatkhullin2021ef21} on our deep learning tasks with RBGS, but it does not converge.

+\textbf{Settings.} All experiments are implemented using PyTorch and conducted on a cluster of machines connected by.
+Each machine is equipped with 4 NVIDIA P40 GPUs and there are 16 workers (GPUs) in total.
+We use NCCL as the backend of the PyTorch distributed package.
+The task-specific settings are as follows.

+\textbf{CIFAR.} We train VGG-16 \cite{simonyan2014very}, ResNet-110 \cite{he2016deep} and Wide ResNet (WRN-28-10) \cite{zagoruyko2016wide} models CIFAR-10/100 \cite{krizhevsky2009learning} image classification task.
+We report the mean and standard deviation metrics over 3 runs.
+The base learning rate is tuned from $\{\cdots, 0.1, 0.05, 0.01,\cdots\}$ and the batch size is 128.
+The momentum constant is 0.9 and the weight decay is $5\times 10^{-4}$.
+The model is trained for 200 epochs with a learning rate decay of 0.1 at epoch 100 and 150.
+Random cropping, random flipping, and standardization are applied as data augmentation techniques.

-\paragraph{Image Classification on ImageNet} We conduct ResNet-18 and ResNet-50 \cite{he2016deep} on ImageNet \cite{ILSVRC15}.
-Data augmentation includes random cropping, random flipping and standardization.
-We train each model for 90 epochs, with a learning rate decay of 0.1 at epoch 30 and 60.
-The base learning rate is 0.1.
-The batch size is 256.
-The weight decay is 0.0001 and the momentum constant is 0.9\,.
+\textbf{ImageNet.} We train the ResNet-50 model on ImageNet \cite{deng2009imagenet} image classification tasks.
+The model is trained for 100 epochs with a learning rate decay of 0.1 at epoch 30, 60, and 90.
+The base learning rate is tuned from $\{\cdots, 0.1, 0.05, 0.01,\cdots\}$ and the batch size is 256.
+The momentum constant is 0.9 and the weight decay is $1\times 10^{-4}$.
+Similar data augmentation techniques as in CIFAR experiments are applied.

-\paragraph{Word-Level Language Modeling on Penn Treebank} We test a 3-layer AWD-LSTM \cite{merity2017regularizing} on PTB \cite{marcus1993building}.
-The model is trained for 500 epochs with a base learning rate of 30.
-We follow the public codes\footnote{https://github.com/salesforce/awd-lstm-lm} for other hyperparameter settings.
-AWD-LSTM uses the Non-monotonically Triggered ASGD algorithm to automatically switch from SGD optimizer to ASGD \cite{polyak1992acceleration} optimizer at a certain training step.
-Correspondingly, we switch from SGD with residuals to ASGD with residuals (RASGD) based on the same criterion.
-Note that switching will lead to a steep descent of training and validation perplexity (PPL), but different methods may not switch at the same training step.

-\paragraph{Graph Convolutional Networks on PPI} We apply a 5-layer Cluster-GCN on PPI.
-The number of hidden units in each layer is 2048.
-The model is trained for 400 epochs with a learning rate of 0.02.
-We follow the public codes\footnote{https://github.com/google-research/google-research/tree/master/cluster\_gcn} for other hyperparameters settings.